lookr-fyi/job-application-bot-by-ollama-ai/README.md

   </a>
 </p>

-Latest Update: June 16, 2025 (v1.8.0)
+Latest Update: July 30, 2025 (v1.8.0)

-- [New Feature]: Generate ATS-optimized resume for each job application.
+- [New Feature]: Added new countries support in Europe.
-- [New Feature]: Increased Premium user quota to 35-45 applications per day.

 ## About JobHuntr.fyi